digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 - [NSA](https://www.nsa.gov/Press-Room/News-Highlights/Article/Article/2716980/nsa-cisa-release-kubernetes-hardening-guidance/)
 - [MITRE ATT&CK](https://www.microsoft.com/security/blog/2021/03/23/secure-containerized-environments-with-updated-threat-matrix-for-kubernetes/)

+Is Kubescape free ?

+Yes, the tooling and community edition is free forever, except the cloud portal backend implementation and maybe some other advanced features.
+There is also a limitation on the maximum number of worker nodes you can scan per cluster (up to 10).
+Your scan reports data retention is limited to one month in the Armo cloud portal.

+See [pricing plans](https://www.armosec.io/pricing/) for more information.

+Is Kubescape open source ?

+Yes, the tooling for sure is.
+You can visit the [Armo GitHub home page](https://github.com/armosec) to find more details about each component implementation.
+The cloud portal backend implementation is not open source.

-In this guide you will use Kubescape to perform risk analysis for your DOKS cluster and Kubernetes applications YAML manifests.
+In this guide you will use Kubescape to perform risk analysis for your Kubernetes applications supply chain (container images, Kubernetes YAML manifests).
 Then, you will learn how to take the appropriate action to remediate the situation.
 Finally, you will learn how to integrate Kubescape in a CI/CD pipeline to scan for vulnerabilities in the early stages of development.

 ## Table of Contents